infracost/infracost/scripts/README.md

 source requrements.sh
 ```

-* Identify the `service` name with searching some keywords for the resource name in the json file downloaded from aws api.
-The reason we do not query the graphQL API, is that it only returns a limited number of responses, and as there are LOTS of products in aws, our desired resource service name might not be included in the returned responses (try with `AmazonRDS` and you'll see).
+* Identify the `service` name by searching some keywords for the resource name in the json file downloaded from the AWS API.
+The reason we do not query the graphQL API, is that it only returns a limited number of responses, and as there are lots of products in AWS, our desired resource service name might not be included in the returned responses (try with `AmazonRDS` and you'll see).

 ```sh
 ./1.service.sh <key-word> ## e.g. rds